Lantern is a startup looking to ignite a conversation about how to die well – TechCrunch

 Right now, the company has two plans: a simple free one and a $27 / year plan that tracks your progress on end-of-life planning and allows you to collaborate with family, friends or whoever else needs to be part of your decision-making.
 The company is in the process of adding other à la carte options for additional fees.

 Last month, the company raised $1.4 million in a seed round led by Draper Associates with a few other firms involved.
-Earlier, the company raised a pre-seed round of $890,000 from the likes of 2048 Ventures, Amplify and others, bringing its total fundraised to date to $2.3 million.
-The company is organized as a public-benefit corporation and was founded in September 2018 and first launched a year later.
+Earlier, the company raised a pre-seed round of $890,000 from the likes of 2048 Ventures, Amplify and others, bringing its total raised to date to $2.3 million.
+The company is organized as a public-benefit corporation and was founded in September 2018, and first launched a year later.

 For founders Liz Eddy and Alyssa Ruderman, Lantern was an opportunity to tackle a looming problem in a compassionate and empathetic way.
 “I started my first company when I was 15,” Eddy, who is CEO, said.
 That company focused on dating abuse and domestic violence education for high school and later college students.
 “I really fell in love with the pace and variety of starting something new, but also in creating conversations around topics that people really don’t want to talk about and making it more palatable and comfortable,“ she said.

-Later, she joined local suicide prevention non-profit Crisis Text Line, which has an SMS-based network of crisis counselors who are trained to calm people and begin their process of recovery.
+Later, she joined local suicide prevention nonprofit Crisis Text Line, which has an SMS-based network of crisis counselors who are trained to calm people and begin their process of recovery.
 She spent more than six years at the organization.

-As for Ruderman, who is COO of Lantern, she most recently spent two years at Global Citizen, a non-profit organization focused on ending extreme poverty.
+As for Ruderman, who is COO of Lantern, she most recently spent two years at Global Citizen, a nonprofit organization focused on ending extreme poverty.
 The two connected and incubated Lantern at startup accelerator Grand Central Tech.

 The idea for better end-of-life planning came from personal experience.
 “I lost my dad when I was in elementary school,” Eddy said, “and saw firsthand how loss and grief impacts a family financially, emotionally, logistically, legally — every aspect.”